-- (b) each External Examiner has access to the necessary information and assessment material required to assist him or her in reaching a reasonable conclusion on assessment performance, and has the opportunity to attend oral examinations and presentations where practicable; - (c) invigilators are appointed for all examinations and that they are conversant with the relevant regulations (see Sections XXIV, XXV, XXVI, XXVII, XXVIII, XXIX, XXX).

-21.23 The Head of Department shall, for each course or module, appoint a member of academic, or academic related, staff as Assessment Officer with the following delegated responsibilities:

-- (a) to ensure, in conjunction with the Class Co-ordinator or equivalent, that the relevant course documentation accurately describes the assessment scheme and corresponding procedures; - (b) to oversee the preparation of the relevant forms of assessment under secure conditions and ensure compliance with Senate's requirements in respect of printing of examination papers; - (c) to supervise the arrangements for the assessment procedure including: the preparation of lists of candidates entitled to be assessed; the anonymity of written work, where practicable, throughout its assessment; and any arrangements for candidates with special needs; - (d) to maintain throughout the assessment period the security of examination papers, other materials to be assessed and records relating to the procedure; - (e) to confirm arrangements for the invigilation of examinations and the secure collection and delivery of the completed scripts where appropriate; - (f) to ensure that all Examiners are conversant with the learning objectives of the course or module, the intentions of the forms of assessment and the appropriate grading or classification scheme in use, and are supplied with marking schemes or other guides where these are employed; - (g) to convey provisional grades and other information pertaining to the course or module, the assessment and the candidates to the External Examiner(s); - (h) to collate the provisional results of the assessment procedure and take all steps necessary to ensure their accurate reporting to the Board of Examiners; - (i) to report to the Board of Examiners on the conduct of the assessment procedure, in particular drawing to its attention relevant information pertaining to the circumstances and conduct of individual candidates and any alleged deficiencies in respect of the operation of the procedure; - (j) to convey the results authenticated by the Board of Examiners to the Registry;

-(k) to oversee the maintenance of appropriate records of assessment outcomes for the purposes of subsequent monitoring of courses.
+- (c) other individuals whose services are to be employed in the assessment process (e.g. Honorary Lecturers, Research Fellows Category A, Graduate Teaching Assistants, staff from Associated Institutions, etc.); such individuals must be nominated by the Head of Department through Faculty (or through Education Committee in the case of Associated Institutions) to the Clerk of Senate for approval on behalf of Senate. - (ii) At least one External Examiner shall be appointed by Court on the recommendation of the Head of Department and the appropriate Faculty and in accordance with the criteria and procedures agreed by the Senate (see 20.29(i) and (ii) below). - 20.21 The Examiners, with the appropriate Assessment Officer(s) in attendance and under the chairmanship of the Head of Department (or his or her nominee), shall constitute a Board of Examiners for the purpose of determining the results of the assessment procedure. - 20.22 The Head of Department shall ensure that: - (a) Internal Examiners who are not members of academic staff of the University receive appropriate training and other preparation relevant to their role in the assessment procedure; - (b) each External Examiner has access to the necessary information and assessment material required to assist him or her in reaching a reasonable conclusion on assessment performance, and has the opportunity to attend oral examinations and presentations where practicable; - (c) invigilators are appointed for all examinations and that they are conversant with the relevant regulations (see Sections XXIII, XXIV, XXV, XXVI, XXVII, XXVIII, XXIX). - 20.23 The Head of Department shall, for each course or module, appoint a member of academic, or academic related, staff as Assessment Officer with the following delegated responsibilities: - (a) to ensure, in conjunction with the Class Co-ordinator or equivalent, that the relevant course documentation accurately describes the assessment scheme and corresponding procedures; - (b) to oversee the preparation of the relevant forms of assessment under secure conditions and ensure compliance with Senate's requirements in respect of printing of examination papers; - (c) to supervise the arrangements for the assessment procedure including: the preparation of lists of candidates entitled to be assessed; the anonymity of written work, where practicable, throughout its assessment; and any arrangements for candidates with special needs; - (d) to maintain throughout the assessment period the security of examination papers, other materials to be assessed and records relating to the procedure; - to confirm arrangements for the invigilation of examinations and the secure collection and delivery of the completed scripts where appropriate; - (f) to ensure that all Examiners are conversant with the learning objectives of the course or module, the intentions of the forms of assessment and the appropriate grading or classification scheme in use, and are supplied with marking schemes or other guides where these are employed; - (g) to convey provisional grades and other information pertaining to the course or module, the assessment and the candidates to the External Examiner(s); - to collate the provisional results of the assessment procedure and take all steps necessary to ensure their accurate reporting to the Board of Examiners; - to report to the Board of Examiners on the conduct of the assessment procedure, in particular drawing to its attention relevant information pertaining to the circumstances and conduct of individual candidates and any alleged deficiencies in respect of the operation of the procedure; - (j) to convey the results authenticated by the Board of Examiners to the Registry; - (k) to oversee the maintenance of appropriate records of assessment, outcomes for the purposes of subsequent monitoring of courses.